cseagle/sk3wldbg/README.md

 probably also set some breakpoints to make sure you gain control of the debugger at the earliest opportunity.

-The plugin contains very minimalist ELF (ELF64 is coming) and PE/PE32+ loaders to load the file image into the Unicorn emulator instance.
-Outside of these formats the plugin simply copies the contents of your IDA sections into the emulator. you currently also get a stack and that's about it.
+The plugin contains very minimalist ELF32/64 and PE/PE32+ loaders to load the file image into the Unicorn emulator instance.
+Outside of these formats the plugin simply copies the contents of your IDA sections into the emulator.
+You currently also get a stack and that's about it.

 ## THINGS THAT WORK (> 0% of the time)

 * Basic debugger operations such as step and run
 * Breakpoints are just implemented as a set against which the current program counter is compared.
-Software breakpoints (such as INT 3) are note used.
+Software breakpoints (such as INT 3) are not used.
 * IDA's "Take memory snapshot" feature works.

 ## THINGS THAT DON'T WORK (because they are not yet implemented)